jfree6/HTMLNotes/README.md

 | p | Paragraph text |
 | head | Header for the page(info about page) |
 | title | title of page |

+You can view the "source" of a page to see the html used to create that page.

 ###Chapter 2 Notes